The Rainbow Bridge

 William was part of a bonded pair of 8 year old boys adopted in 2014 by Bill Z. of CT.
 William passed quietly at home in October 2016 without warning.
 He had just participated in Rally Obedience and the Rescue parade at the 2016 AHCA National Specialty and shortly thereafter received his Rally Novice title, which was quite an accomplishment for this 10 year old boy.

-PawPaw was adopted at age 12 in September 2016 along with her sister Paris.
-Sadly, PawPaw earned her wings to the Rainbow Bridge in January 2017.
-We are so grateful to Lu R. of New York for opening her home to PawPaw (and her sister) and allowing her to spend her last days in dignity and surrounded by love.
+Paris and PawPaw were adopted at age 12 in September 2016.
+Sadly, PawPaw earned her wings to the Rainbow Bridge in January 2017 and Paris joined her in May 2018.
+We are so grateful to Lu R. of New York for opening her home to the beautiful “Golden Girls” and allowing them to spend their last days in dignity and surrounded by love.

 Zuffa was adopted at 10 years of age by Bob D. of New Hampshire.
 Bob described him as an “old-school” Afghan Hound gentleman dog and writes: When his first owner passed of natural causes, North East Afghan Hound Rescue learned of Zuffa's predicament and brought him into their foster care program.
 I opened my home to him and never looked back.
 We get along rather famously!
 Yes, Afghans can be goofy – which is perfectly fine!
 At the same time, members of this breed are old souls.
 When you can bring a noble spirit like this into your life, you give them an opportunity to continue to live a normal life, and enrich your own.
 They in turn, bring unconditional affection and make a house – a home!
 (Even if it is their second time around.)
 That’s what RESCUE and North East Afghan Hound Rescue is all about.
 To all - Thank you for the kind words and support with the passing of Zuffa at age 13 on 1 May 2017.
 He did not suffer and never got the memo (that he was sick).
 It’s amazing how they work their way into your heart so quickly.
 We always have to remember, they are “just visiting”!